What is diabetes?

 Death.
 If gestational diabetes is left untreated, this can cause stillbirth or death of the baby a short time after birth.

 Preeclampsia.
 This is a serious and potentially life-threatening condition (for both the mother and baby) in which the mother experiences high levels of protein in the urine, high blood pressure, and swollen legs and feet.

 Increased risk of gestational diabetes in future pregnancies.

 Risk factors for type 1 diabetes are not currently clear and are being researched.
 The only known risk factors at this time include:

 - Having an immediate family member with type 1 diabetes.

 - Having previously been exposed to a virus that led to beta cell death and diabetes autoantibodies in the immune system

 - A diet that included early consumption of cow milk and/or cereal, and/or low consumption of vitamin D

 - Being from Finland or Sweden (which have higher type 1 diabetes rates)

-- Age (the risk of type II diabetes increases with age)
+- Age (the risk of type 2 diabetes increases with age)